tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy.md

 ### EGYPT
 Please note that this service is only available to users above 18 years.
 If you are under this age, you are only eligible to use this service if you obtain parental or guardian consent.

 If you do not agree to the processing of your personal information in the way this Privacy Policy describes, please do not provide your information when requested and stop using the Services.
 Your use of the Services shall be deemed an express consent of the rules governing your personal information as described in this Privacy Policy.

 By proceeding with the sign up process, you acknowledge that you have read, understood, and consented to this Privacy Policy.
 If you do not consent to this Privacy Policy, you must not use the service.

 You are acknowledging your consent to the processing, storage, and cross-border transfer for your personal data.
 The cross border transfer may occur to any country in which we have databases or affiliates, including those outside of Egypt (see The Types of Personal Information we Collect and Process for more information).

 If you are a new user, you have seven days to inform us of any objection you may have to this Privacy Policy.

 As an Egyptian data subject, you have certain rights under the Egyptian Personal Data Protection Law.

 ### France

 Your Rights

 Instructions for the processing of your personal data after your death.

 You have the right to provide us with general or specific instructions for the retention, deletion, and communication of your personal data after your death.

 The specific instructions are only valid for the processing activities mentioned therein and the processing of these instructions is subject to your specific consent.

 You may amend or revoke your instructions at any time.

 You may designate a person responsible for the implementation of your instructions.
 This person will be informed of your instructions, in the event of your death, and be entitled to request their implementation from us.
 In the absence of designation or, unless otherwise provided for, in the event of the death of the designated person, their heirs will have the right to be informed of your instructions and to request their implementation from us.

 When you wish to make such instructions, please contact us at **cloudlegalnotices@tencent.com** .

 ### India

 Sensitive Personal Information

 Your Sensitive Personal Information shall mean passwords, financial information such as bank account or credit card or debit card or other payment instrument details, biometric data, physical or mental health, sex life or sexual orientation, and/ or medical records or history, and similar information, but does not include information available in the public domain, or provided under Indian laws, including the Right to Information Act, 2005.

 Sharing Of Your Sensitive Personal Information

 Where we permit any third parties to collect and use your Sensitive Personal Information, we shall take reasonable measures to ensure that the third parties do not further disclose the Sensitive Personal Information.
 Age Restrictions

 Children under the age of 18 are not allowed to execute online contracts with us or sign up for our services.
 Parental consent is required for children under the age of 18 years to avail our services.
 Withdrawal Of Consent

 To the extent provided by applicable laws and regulations, you may withdraw any consent you previously provided to us for certain processing activities by contacting us at **cloudlegalnotices@tencent.com**.
 Where consent is required to process your personal information, if you do not consent to the processing or if you withdraw your consent we may not be able to deliver the expected service.

 ### INDONESIA
 Our Service is not intended for children.
 Children must not use the Service for any purpose.
 We will not knowingly allow anyone under 21 to register for our Services and/or provide any personal identification information.
 If you are under 21, please do not sign up to use our Services or provide any information about yourself through the Service.
 We will retain your personal information as described in the Tencent Cloud Privacy Policy and for a minimum of five years (except if otherwise required to be retained by applicable law).

-### Japen
+### Japan

 Consent

 By clicking “accept”, you consent to the cross-border transfer of your information to any country where we have databases or affiliates, including outside of Japan.

 Your Rights

 You may request us to notify you about the purposes of use of, to disclose, to make any correction to, to discontinue the use or provision of, and/or to delete any and all of your personal information which is stored by us, to the extent provided by the Act on the Protection of Personal Information of Japan.
 When you wish to make such requests, please contact us at **cloudlegalnotices@tencent.com**.

 ### MALAYSIA

 If you wish to use the Service you will be required to provide your personal data.
 If you do not wish to supply your personal data you should stop using the Service.

-Language of this Privacy Policy
+*Language of this Privacy Policy*

 In the event of any discrepancy or inconsistency between the English version and Bahasa Melayu version of this Privacy Policy, the English version shall prevail.

-Parental and Guardian Consent
+*Parental and Guardian Consent*

 If you are under the age of 18, please do not use the Service.

 In the event you are agreeing to this Privacy Policy in order for a minor to access and use the Service, you hereby consent to the provision of personal information of the minor to be processed in accordance with this Privacy Policy and you personally accept and agree to be bound by the terms in this Privacy Policy.
 Further, you hereby agree to take responsibility for the actions of such minor, and that minor’s compliance with this Privacy Policy.

-Rights of Data Subjects
+*Rights of Data Subjects*

-Right of access: You have the right to request access to and obtain a copy of your personal information that we have collected and is being processed by or on behalf of us.
+*Right of access*: You have the right to request access to and obtain a copy of your personal information that we have collected and is being processed by or on behalf of us.
 We reserve the right to impose a fee for providing access to your personal information in the amounts as permitted under law.

 When handling a data access request, we are permitted to request for certain information to verify the identity of the requester to ensure that he/she is the person legally entitled to make the data access request.

-Right of correction: You may request for the correction of your personal information.
+*Right of correction*: You may request for the correction of your personal information.
 When handling a data correction request, we are permitted to request for certain information to verify the identity of the requester to ensure that he/she is the person legally entitled to make the data correction request.

-Right to limit processing of your personal information: You may request to limit the processing of your personal information by using the contact details provided above.
+*Right to limit processing of your personal information*: You may request to limit the processing of your personal information by using the contact details provided above.
 However this may affect our provision of the Service to you.

-Contact
+*Contact*

 To protect your personal information and handle complaints relating to your personal information, we have appointed the following department responsible for managing and protecting your personal information.
  - Our data protection officer, responsible for the management and safety of your personal information
     - Telephone: +603-22872388